Element AI raises $151 million to bring AI to more enterprises

 With another $151 million in the bank, Element AI said that it plans to “accelerate the deployment and commercialization of solutions that meet customer needs for the operationalization of AI,” according to a press release issued by the company.

-While AI is rarely out the headlines these days, often for controversial reasons such as the growing use of privacy-thwarting facial recognition systems, industry applications of AI seek to leverage the true power of automation and machine intelligence in a commercial setting.
+While AI is rarely out of the headlines these days, often for controversial reasons such as the growing use of privacy-thwarting facial recognition systems, industry applications of AI seek to leverage the true power of automation and machine intelligence in a commercial setting.
 The impact this could have on employment is another issue altogether, of course.

 A number of companies are working to bring AI and automation to the enterprise, including heavily funded UiPath, which creates robotic process automation (RPA) tools to automate laborious and repetitive tasks in the workplace.
 The company recently claimed that RPA and AI will be commoditized productivity tools within five years.